The Poetry of Materials

 Textile art, or as Anni Albers said, “the poetry of materials,” has had many lives.

-“Some styles used up to fifteen yards of fabric,” writes Karina Reddy, a fashion writer who writes the Fashion History Timeline on the Fashion Institute’s web site.
+“Some styles used up to fifteen yards of fabric,” writes Karina Reddy of the 40s, a fashion writer who manages the Fashion History Timeline on the Fashion Institute’s web site.

 During a time of rationing, the surplus of fabric sparked civil unrest in Los Angeles in June 1943.
 Alice Gregory of Smithsonian Magazine wrote, “For over a week, white U.S. soldiers and sailors traversed Los Angeles beating up allegedly ‘unpatriotic’ Mexican-American men, identifiable by their conspicuously voluminous attire.”